Skip to content

 That’s why it’s a good idea to have a set of token boards readily available in the classroom.
 They support all students to be more successful and improve.
 That includes older children, younger children, children with special needs, and neurotypical kids.
 Basically, if you’re dealing with problematic behaviors (or just want to improve good behavior on a more regular basis), then you need a set of your own charts in your classroom.

-RECAP: Behavior Chards for Autism
+RECAP: Behavior Charts for Autism

 Once your behavior chart system is in place, you’ll likely see a dramatic shift in those challenging behaviors.
 Students may not want to please their teacher, but they will work for rewards!
 Behavior charts and token boards channel that motivation in more positive directions.
 Of course, consistency is key – stick with it every day and be sure to follow through when rewards are earned.

-If you’re ready to start using behavior charts for autism students in your classroom, I suggest token boards.
-Not sure where to find printable versions?
-Check out the NoodleNook Teachers Pay Teachers store.
 Within one printable resource, you have dozens of options tailored for different ages and abilities, from smiley face charts to rule boards.
-You can snag their au-some Token Boards featuring highly desired visual here.
+You can snag their au-some Token Boards featuring highly desired visuals here.
 No designing is needed – just print and laminate.
 It’s a quick and affordable way to get your positive reinforcement system up and running today.

 FAQ on Implementing Behavior Charts